terminatorul/RoleBuff/README.md

 with your character role (spec) upon entering combat.

-These checks are based on the author's own game experience, contact me if you have other suggestions.
+These checks are based on the experience of the author in-game, contact me if you have other suggestions.

 ####All classes:
 - check that a weapon is equipped, check for fishing pole instead of weapon